green-api/whatsapp-demo-chatbot-golang/README.md

 For example, the first scene [`start.go`](scenes/start.go) is responsible for the welcome message.
 Regardless of the text of the message, the bot asks what language is convenient for the user and includes the following scene, which is responsible for processing the response.

-There are 4 scenes in the bot:
+There are 5 scenes in the bot:

 - Scene [`start.go`](scenes/start.go) - responds to any incoming message, sends a list of available languages.
 Launches the `MainMenu` scene.
 - Scene [`mainMenu.go`](scenes/mainMenu.go) - processes the user's selection and sends the main menu text in the selected language.
 Launches the `Endpoints` scene
-- Scene [`endpoints.go`](scenes/mainMenu.go) - executes the method selected by the user and sends a description of the method in the selected language.
+- Scene [`endpoints.go`](scenes/endpoints.go) - executes the method selected by the user and sends a description of the method in the selected language.
+Can transition to the GPT scene when option 14 is selected.
 - Scene [`createGroup.go`](scenes/createGroup.go) - The scene creates a group if the user said that he added the bot to his contacts.
 If not, returns to the "endpoints" scene.
+- Scene [`gptScene.go`](scenes/gptScene.go) - Handles GPT conversation mode, processing user messages through OpenAI's API and maintaining conversation context.

 The file [`util.go`](util/util.go) contains the `IsSessionExpired()` method which is used to set the start scene again if the bot has not been contacted for more than 2 minutes.

 The file [`ymlReader.go`](util/ymlReader.go) contains the `getString()` method which returns strings from the `strings.xml` file by key.
 This file is used to store the texts of the bot's responses.

+A new component is the [`registry`](registry) package, which provides a global access point to the GPT bot instance using a registry pattern.
+This allows any scene to access the GPT functionality without tight coupling.

 ## Message management